 Raphaelle is the Administrative Assistant for NYCEAC’s MDT expansion initiative.
 As the administrative backbone of the initiative, Raphaelle is a consummate multi-tasker, assisting with everything from answering phones to data collection to handling finances – and everything in-between.
 Raphaelle honed these skills at her previous position as Administrative Assistant at the Girl Scouts of Nassau County.
 Raphaelle graduated with a Bachelors in Communications and Professional Studies from Molloy College.
 To contact Raphaelle, click here.

-Elder Abuse Multidisciplinary Teams
+Elder Abuse Multidisciplinary Teams (MDTs)

 Peg Horan, LMSW: Elder Abuse Prevention Specialist & MDT Coordinator